AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/managing-people-in-email-programs/define-an-audience-by-importing-a-list.md

 >
 >[Create an Email for an Email Program](../../../../product-docs/email-marketing/email-programs/email-program-actions/create-an-email-for-an-email-program.md)

 Once you've created an email program, you'll want to tell it who to send the email to.
-You can do this by&nbsp; [creating a smart list](../../../../product-docs/core-marketo-concepts/smart-lists-and-static-lists/creating-a-smart-list/create-a-smart-list.md)&nbsp;or by importing a list.
+You can do this by  [creating a smart list](../../../../product-docs/core-marketo-concepts/smart-lists-and-static-lists/creating-a-smart-list/create-a-smart-list.md) or by importing a list.
 Here's how to accomplish this by importing a list.

 >[!NOTE]
 >